 September 1st, 2017, the day that Harry Potter sends his son Albus Severus off to Hogwarts for the first time, and we're all officially old.
 It's bittersweet to reach the "19 Years Later" epilogue of The Deathly Hallows, and to know that we've come to the end of original Harry Potter books once and for all.
 But, lucky for us, J.K.
 Rowling understands that we're all having trouble letting go of the series that defined our childhoods.
 She's provided us with enough hints and Pottermore bonuses over the years (not to mention that whole entire play) that we can piece together a few things that are happening in the Wizarding World right now.

 set in 1991.
 That means that boy wizard Harry is currently 37 years old.
 Our Harry is all grown up with wizard children of his own now.
 It's been 19 years since Dumbledore's Army defeated Voldemort back in 1998, and let's hope those years have been filled with some well-deserved rest, relaxation, and therapy for all of our favorite characters.
 Whatever they've been up to in the meantime, here's what's going on in the Wizarding World right now: 1 Albus Potter and Scorpius Malfoy are starting Hogwarts

 (spoiler alert) Slytherin and start a "horrendous names" club.
 No matter how you feel about Harry Potter and the Cursed Child, it's pretty darn beautiful to see Al and Scorpius overcome their dads' wizard feud and start a true wizard friendship.
 2 Ginny writes for The Daily Prophet

-Quidditch correspondent for and she's now well on her way to being The Daily Prophet Sports Editor by 2020.
+Quidditch correspondent for and she's now well on her way to being The Daily Prophet, The Daily Prophet Sports Editor by 2020.
 Oh yeah, and she married her high school sweetheart, Harry Potter, and had three kids: James, Albus, and Lily.
 3 Harry is still fighting evil wizards

 Let's hope he took a few years off in between, but Harry is back to his evil-fighting ways.
 After defeating Lord Voldemort, he became an Auror.
 Harry worked his way up the ranks to become the Head of the Department of Magical Law Enforcement by the time that Albus was heading off to Hogwarts,

 according to Rowling, and he's ensured that his ministry department stays corruption-free.
 4 Ron is co-running Weasleys’ Wizard Wheezes Ron became an Auror alongside Harry after the Battle of Hogwarts, but he retired from fighting crime after a couple of years to co-run Weasleys' Wizard Wheezes with his brother George and be an awesome dad to Rose and Hugo.
 He still got to have his face on a Chocolate Frog Card, though, and isn't that why people get into the evil-fighting business in the first place?
 5 Hermione is the Minister of Magic

 finish her N.E.W.T.s, too.
 She then went on to work in the Department for the Regulation and Control of Magical Creatures and the Department of Magical Law Enforcement, before succeeding Kingsley Shacklebolt as the Minister of Magic.
 Tear it up, Hermione.
 6 Luna Lovegood is a magizoologist

 Luna is now a renowned magizoologist, or magical naturalist, traveling the world in search of fantastic beasts (she eventually had to accept that there's no such thing as a

 Neville Longbottom, everyone's favorite alternate-chosen one, is now the Herbology professor at Hogwarts.
 He also married Hannah Abbott, that Hufflepuff girl who had a couple of lines one time.

 8 Percy is Head of the Department of Magical Transportation

 What a perfectly Percy job.
 After years of rolling his eyes at his father's attempts to make cars fly, Percy is now the Head of the Department of Magical Transportation.
 He's married to a witch named Audrey and they have two daughters named Lucy and Molly (awww).